Flow

 Add the Flow widget to your dashboard (see Editing a dashboard) and configure its parameters:

-Name: Name to display in the widget header.
+• Header: Name shown in the widget header.

-Issue source: Filter used to form the list of issues.
-You can select a system filter or a previously created filter from the list or specify a filter using the query language or parameters.
+• Issue source: Filter used to form the list of issues.
+Select a system or custom filter from the list, or configure a filter using the query language or parameters.
+For more information, see Creating and configuring an issue filter.

-Factor in closed issues: Option that adds issues that were resolved before the chart period start.
+• Factor in closed issues: Enable this option to include issues completed before the chart period began.

-Period: Chart period.
+• Period: Time period shown on the chart.
 To make sure the chart period starts from the current date when the widget updates, go to the Main or Other tab and select a dynamic date range such as Last month.

-Step: Value of the time step on the periodic axis.
+• Time intervals: Time step size along the period axis.
 The step size can vary: days, weeks, months, or sprints.

 Chart data display

-The chart is structured with open statuses at the top, closed statuses at the bottom, and intermediate statuses in between.
+By default, opening statuses appear at the top, closing statuses at the bottom, with intermediate statuses in between.

 Status is based on the workflow of selected issues.